giantswarm/rfc/container-registry-configuration/README.md

 Since we use `containerd`, docker has not a privilege anymore but there is no need to change this order at the moment.
 We will follow this configuration for CAPI clusters too.

+Also, users must be able to customize the configuration for their workload clusters.
+Additional registries and additional mirrors for existing registries must be supported.

 ### 4. Accounts

 - 4.a Giantswarm Account + Single account